FortiJeremy/fortigate-aws-ha-dualaz-terraform/content/2_Prerequisites/_index.md

 2. The solution requires 3 EIPs to be created so ensure the AWS region being used has available capacity.
 Reference [AWS Documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html) for more information on EC2 resource limits and how to request increases.

-3. If BYOL licensing is to be used, ensure these licenses have been registered on the support site.
+3. If BYOL licensing is to be used, ensure these licenses have been registered on the support site and license files downloaded locally.

 4.  **Ensure that all of the PublicSubnet's and HAmgmtSubnet's AWS route tables have a default route to an AWS Internet Gateway.**  Reference [AWS Documentation](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Route_Tables.html#route-tables-internet-gateway) for further information.
-Otherwise you must set the variable **only_private_ec2_api** to **'yes'**.
+Otherwise you must set the variable **only_private_ec2_api** to **'true'**.